 Biography

 I am a Ph.D. in economics.
 I am a decision theorist and experimental economist working on the modeling and the understanding of human behavior.
 I design experiments and use revealed preference techniques to study various assumptions on individual preferences and utility.
-I have also started using experiment to understand what procedures people prefer in the allocation of public goods.
+I am also using experiment to understand what procedures people prefer in the allocation of public goods.

 I am currently working as maître de conférence (assistant professor) in the Laboratoire d’économie dyonisien at the University Paris 8.